 Towards the end of high school, I worked as a food scientist specializing in extracts and olfaction.
 I always had a particular interest in peppers because of their split personality (being simultaneously delicious and deadly).

-Enchanted by the prospect of highlighting the deliciousness, I launched a line of hot sauces that ended up on the shelves of Erewhon and in the lineup for Season 21 of Hot Ones—Jennifer Lawrence, Gal Gadot, Jason Sudeikis, Melissa McCarthy and many more have all had my sauce!
+After experimenting with peppers and craft beer, I launched a line of hops-infused hot sauces that ended up on the shelves of Erewhon and in the lineups for Season 21 & 27 of Hot Ones; Steph Curry, Kai Cenat, Jennifer Lawrence, Gal Gadot, Owen Wilson and many more have all had my sauce!